Ilias-Tsigkogiannis/python-starter/README.md

 5. Click *Save & Build*.

-6. The Django template is now successfully connected with the "MySQL" template!
+6. The Pyhton template is now successfully connected with the "MySQL" template!

 Head on over to our [Branches](https://support.runnable.com/hc/en-us/sections/202755686-Branches) section to see how to containers from your templates.